-Application modernization is the refactoring, re-purposing or consolidation of legacy software programming to align it more closely with current business needs.
+Application Development is the refactoring, re-purposing or consolidation of legacy software programming to align it more closely with current business needs.
 It involves everything from mobile technologies to process improvements and finding the right combination of assets to ensure technology matches business agility.

 Apart from reducing operational costs, a truly successful app modernization project aligns the IT goals with the business goals so that it can create future value through new market generation, improved customer retention and more.
 Once this is understood, the process of selecting which technologies and tactics are right for a specific business can begin.

-tactic, and before they randomly get tempted they should rather consider them cautiously:
+There are many challenges that organizations face before opting for app modernization tactic, and before they randomly get tempted they should rather consider them cautiously:

-As businesses grow, an application portfolio too grows over a period of time.
+As businesses grow, an application portfolio to grows over a period of time.
 This brings a typical sort of underlying process pitfall.
 That is duplication which means different users or departments using different applications for the same business process.
 This further causes increased maintenance for IT staff.
 This even gets worse with communication gaps.

 When organizations have multi-dimensional data, it is very likely that they have mature processes and strict governance in place and they are in a position to maintain metrics related to application cost.
-But other organizations hardly can clear the three metrics test that collectively help in measuring the value of an application i.e. license and support contract costs; service, maintenance and enhancement costs; and total application lifecycle cost.
+But other organizations hardly can clear the three metrics test that collectively helps in measuring the value of an application i.e. license and support contract costs; service, maintenance and enhancement costs; and total application lifecycle cost.

-In many organizations users have complaints that they keep on asking for better IT experience while the IT team often ask them to wait or sometimes even they just outright dismiss the demands of the users due to their own reluctance.
+In many organizations, users have complaints that they keep on asking for better IT experience while the IT team often ask them to wait or sometimes even they just outright dismiss the demands of the users due to their own reluctance.
 This is itself an indication that the existing apps are not providing any value at the time it is quintessential.

 Organizations these days are switching to new process and procedure, however, many organizations still struggling with worn out procedures and applications.
 This not only hampers an organization’s